Armorial of Romania: 1989–1992

 Immediately after the fall of Nicolae Ceaușescu and the communist regime, the communist emblem was removed from all flags, and official seals.
 Some flags had a hole (a symbol of the revolution) and some changed to the later official blue-yellow-red format.

-During this period, Romania had no de jure national emblem although the socialist emblem continued to be in use until 1992; however, 10-lei coins issued in this period bore a de facto emblem showing a wreath of olive overlaid on the Romanian Flag where the coat of arms would be located on later coins.
+During this period, Romania had no de jure national emblem.
+10-lei coins issued in this period bore a composition showing a wreath of olive overlaid on the Romanian Flag where the coat of arms would be located on later coins.

 1992–present

 In 1992, the Parliament of Romania adopted a new coat of arms.
 Two models, both inspired by the coat of arms of the Kingdom of Romania, were merged to achieve the final result.

 In April 2016, deputies of the Judiciary Committee endorsed a bill voted previously by the Senate that returns the crown on the head of the eagle and mandates the public authorities to replace the existing emblems and seals to those provided by law until 31 December 2018 (to mark the centenary of the Union of Transylvania with Romania on 1 December 1918).
 The bill was adopted by the Chamber of Deputies on 8 June 2016 and promulgated by President Klaus Iohannis on 11 July 2016.